Spectral Editor Online

 Box the Sound

-Find the bright shape on the spectrogram and drag a box around it.
+Find the bright shape that matches the noise — a vertical streak for a cough or click, a horizontal line for hum — and drag a box around it.

 Preview & Download